 Help your children become human.
 Your efforts must never produce learned monsters, skilled psychopaths or educated Eichmanns.
-Reading, writing, and arithmetic are important
+Reading, writing, and arithmetic are important only if they serve to make our children more human."

 The structure of the curriculum...

 As indicated on our previous pages, the curriculum is, broadly, structured into the Broad General Education (BGE) from S1-3 and the Senior Phase from S4-6.
 The skills, knowledge and experiences of the BGE are designed to prepare pupils for exam success in Nationals and Highers in the Senior Phase and to access positive destinations beyond school.
 What we have tried to capture below, however, is that there is much going on within these broad structures.